-Fecal incontinence can be embarrassing, but fortunately, it's highly treatable.
-At Alabama UROGYN in Fairhope, Alabama, board-certified urogynecologist Robert Brown, MD, FACOG, FPMRS, and his team offer advanced solutions.
-They use Axonics® and InterStim™ sacral neuromodulation therapy with proven results to relieve your symptoms and give you a better quality of life.
-Schedule an appointment with Dr. Brown and his team by phone or online today.
+Fecal incontinence can be embarrassing, but fortunately, it’s highly treatable.
+We offer advanced solutions such as Axonics® and InterStim™ Sacral Neuromodulation Therapy with proven results to relieve your symptoms and give you a better quality of life.

 Fecal incontinence, or bowel incontinence, is a condition in which you have a difficult time controlling bowel movements.
 You might pass stool unexpectedly at inopportune times.
 Leaking stool might consist of a small amount of fecal matter with gas or larger bowel movements.
 Fecal incontinence is often embarrassing, but treatment can offer you relief.